microsoft/golazo/docs/tickets.md

 ## Colors

-Teams should establish 5-10 primary workstreams and assign each a distinct color for releated tickets.
+Teams should establish 5-10 primary workstreams and assign each a distinct color for related tickets.
 This visual system creates clarity and balance across the team's efforts.

 - Progress Visibility: At a glance, team members and stakeholders can see which workstreams are